-- Control of Risk–This course is all about managing risks with crisis management policies, safety proficiency, dispute resolution and Employment Practices Liability.
-As the above courses there is also a 2 hour exam at the end of it.
+- Control of Risk–This course is all about managing risks with crisis management policies, safety proficiency, dispute resolution, and Employment Practices Liability.
+As for the above courses, there is also a 2-hour exam at the end of it.

-- Financing of Risk– It is one of the most complex programs and covers topics like financing options, quantitative analysis, accounting and auditing perspectives.
-The course primarily concentrates on the finding of various financing options to ensure minimization of operational losses.
+- Financing of Risk– It is one of the most complex programs and covers topics like financing options, quantitative analysis, accounting, and auditing perspectives.
+The course primarily concentrates on the finding of various financing options to ensure the minimization of operational losses.

-- Practice of Risk Management–The course prepares a professional about the strategies and implementation of the risk management process within an organisation.
+- The practice of Risk Management–The course prepares a professional about the strategies and implementation of the risk management process within an organization.
 It also teaches how to build a team of risk management professionals and risk management for enterprises.
-This course also covers important professional concepts like due diligence and monitoring.
+This course also covers important professional concepts, like due diligence and monitoring.

 Key Highlights about the CRM Exam Format